PPC Campaigns During Coronavirus: Dialing Up & Pulling Back

 Even if you have more time because your storefront is closed, you need your eCommerce strategy during the coronavirus pandemic to be on point.
 From the get-go.
 There isn’t time for you to learn the ad platforms, write, and test copy for different personas, and figure out how to optimize your campaigns to make the most of your ad budget.

 You need experts to do this work for you correctly right away, time is of the essence.
-We’ve developed a special process to help businesses create and/or adapt their PPC strategy for coronavirus.

 Ready to get to work?
 Let’s get started!